-I’m James, a documentary Producer Director.
-I work as a freelancer but I also make films independently – like the award winning feature doc Janapar: Love On A Bike.
-I shoot a lot of my own films which tend to be character-driven and observational.
-I like to tell stories about extraordinary people that we can all relate to.
+I’m James W. Newton, a documentary Producer Director.
+I make films for production companies and produce independent projects – like the award winning feature-length doc Janapar: Love On A Bike.
+I shoot my own films which tend to be narrative, character-driven and observational.
+I like to tell bold stories with integrity about extraordinary people we can all relate to.

-In 2003, with a borrowed camera and without filmmaking experience, I travelled to the Amazon to make my first film.
-I’d heard about an American nun whose humanitarian campaigning work had provoked death threats, and following my nose, I tracked her down and began to document her work.
+In 2003, with a borrowed camera from my university (a ropy Sony PD150) and without filmmaking experience, I travelled to the Amazon.
+I’d heard about an American nun whose humanitarian campaigning work had provoked death threats.
+Keen to tell real stories, I tracked her down and began to document her work.

 Follow my projects on Facebook and Twitter